benwu232/benwu232.github.io/_posts/2025-08-28-virtual-knobs.md

 ### Application Case 2: Advanced Video Editing

-For video editing or surveillance browsing requiring various playback speeds, beyond discrete time unit mapping, continuous functions can be constructed:
+For video editing or surveillance browsing requiring various playback speeds, beyond discrete time unit mapping, continuous functions can be constructed (for simplicity, using a linear function as an example):

 ```
 unit_t = β × r